nuhu-ibrahim/FILE-STRUCTURE/README.md

 ## The Database
 The relational database designed for the purpose of this exercise can be found in the db folder.
-It basically contains a single table named paths.
+The name of the file si "folder_structure.sql" and it basically contains a single table named paths.
+You will have to create a database of your choice, import the table in this file and configure the database information in the .env file.

 ## About the Text File With Directories
 The db folder contains a file with name "fstructure.txt" and this file is supposed to contain the well formatted text that will be read and fed into the database for subsequest search.